Office of Admissions

 Financial Aid Information

 Financial Aid requires a separate application and supporting documents.
 To apply for financial aid, a student must complete a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
-If you need assistance completing this application or computer access, please contact the Financial Aid Office at 828-395-4198.
+If you need computer access or assistance completing this application, please contact the Financial Aid Office at 828-395-4198.
 Also, please be aware that if you want your financial aid to be available to cover your tuition when you register, you need to apply early.
 Otherwise, you may have to pay tuition out of your own pocket and seek your reimbursement through whatever aid you qualify for at a later date.